 Transducer Manager

-a transducer to a given channel (ADD et SUPPRESS functions to manage the
+SEA-XP handles a user’s defined transducer data base to quickly allocate a transducer to a given channel (ADD et SUPPRESS functions to manage the data base)

 Auto-Calibration